7 Treatments for Lower Back Pain

 About 80 percent of adults in the US experience lower-back pain at some point.
 It could be from lifting something heavy, playing with kids, or other surprising reasons, but the end result is a painful back.
 For the most part, lower back pain doesn’t last too long and gets better over time.
 There are still some steps beyond taking pain medication to help you get better.

 Here are 7 things to talk to your doctor about that could help ease your pain.

 A review of studies found HeatWrap therapy could reduce lower back pain.

-- Acupuncture: You might not think of feeling like a pincushion as fun, but acupuncture could be a huge help for back pain.
+You might not think of feeling like a pincushion as fun, but acupuncture could be a huge help for back pain.
 Evidence is limited on how it helps short-term back pain, but a review of 32 studies has shown acupuncture to be moderately effective for more chronic lower back pain.
-Check out what to expect the first time you try it.

 © Meredith Corporation.
 All Rights Reserved.